 Space Heaters

-· When specified, machines shall be equipped with completely wired space heaters brought out to a separate terminal box.
+· Unless otherwise specified, machines shall be equipped with completely wired space heaters brought out to a separate terminal box.
 Heaters with exposed elements are prohibited.
 The heater sheath material shall be as specified.
 The heaters shall be installed inside the enclosure in a location suitable for easy removal and replacement.
 Heaters shall be located and insulated so that they do not damage components or finish.
+Direct contact of the space heater elements with the surface of the stator winding is not acceptable, except flexible silicone rubber insulated heaters specifically designed for the purpose shall be allowed to touch the winding on TEFC motors.

 · Space heaters shall be low power density, one or three phase with a frequency and voltage as specified, and shall have all energized parts protected against contact.
-Low dissipation space heaters shall be provided and wired using high temperature insulation lead material of types FEPB, NI, or SA.
-Unless otherwise specified, surface temperatures of an unlabeled heating element shall not exceed 160 C (320 F).
+Low dissipation space heaters shall be provided and wired using high temperature insulation lead material rated 200°C (392°F) or higher.
+Unless otherwise specified, surface temperatures of an unlabeled heating element and its supply wire shall not exceed 160 C (320 F).
 Unless otherwise specified, labeled heating elements shall be identified with a temperature code of T3 or lower temperature.
-Any type of heater that contacts the surface of the stator winding is not acceptable.

 Space heaters shall be selected and mounted to meet the equipment requirements of 4.1.1 and arranged so that heat is radiated from both sides to provide as equally distributed heating of the stator windings as possible.
 The heaters shall maintain the temperature of the machine windings at approximately 5 C (9 F) above the ambient temperature.

+5.4.4 Terminal boxes or auxiliary equipment enclosures that contain space heaters or space heater power supply wiring shall have an externally visible, permanently affixed, cautionary label indicating potential hazards from power sources that may remain energized with the main power supply isolated.
+The label shall conform to ANSI Z535.4 or ISO 7010.

+5.4.5 Space heaters in the main terminal box (if supplied) shall be provided with a safety guard to prevent accidental contact with the heater element(s).

 Screens and Filters